BarbyKelly/blog/README.md

-# Project4 - Bookblog
+# Project4 - BookBlog

 ![]() screenshot from am I responsive

 This project is created as part of Code Institute's Software Development course, and has no commercial value.
 Aim of this project is to create a blog where Site Users can create and share book reviews, create articles for the bookblog, comment on the reviews/books/blog posts.
-Bookblogs theme: books and experiences related to energy work, ascension, natural methods to adjust wellbeing, heureka moments, serendipity.
-Incidents, books, someone's kind words that made the day or life better, even for a moment.
+Bookblogs theme: books and experiences related to energy work, ascension, natural methods to adjust wellbeing, heureka moments, serendipity, beautiful changes in life, during the day.

 Deployed site: [](heroku one!!!)